nayefroqaya/LogSSAD/README.md

 # **LogSSAD**
+This is the basic implementation of our submission in EDBT 2026.
 LogSSAD: Semi-Supervised Anomaly Detection in Log Series

 ## 📌 Description
 LogSSAD is a novel approach for log-based anomaly detection, i.e., textual event series.